 After presentations and discussions by participants, the following policy recommendations were drawn up :

 a.
-There is a need to continue facilitating competition among banks, monitoring domestic government borrowing, embracing new cost-minimization technologies and putting in place measures to reduce credit risk.
-These measures may include : ensuring macroeconomic stability and effective communication to positively influence expectations and reduce risks perceptions, and, improving capacity to assess loan applications and loan management.
+There is a need to continue facilitating competition among banks, monitoring domestic government borrowing, embracing new cost-minimization technologies, and putting in place measures to reduce credit risk.
+These measures may include : ensuring macroeconomic stability and effective communication to positively influence expectations and reduce risk perceptions, and, improving capacity to assess loan applications and loan management.

 b.
-To improve the loan quality, banks should extend their scope of macroeconomic surveillance to include prudential indicators such as profitability of the real economy, improve operational efficiency in order to reduce the cost of borrowing as well as loan education to borrowers among others.
-Borrowers are required to authentically carryout project appraisals as well as be equipped with financial literacy before opting to contract with the banks.
+To improve the loan quality, banks should extend their scope of macroeconomic surveillance to include prudential indicators such as profitability of the real economy, improve operational efficiency to reduce the cost of borrowing as well as loan education to borrowers among others.
+Borrowers have required to authentically carry out project appraisals as well as be equipped with financial literacy before opting to contract with the banks.

 c.
 BNR to enforce supervisory roles on banks, while amplifying public financial literacy campaigns.

 d.
-So far EAC Countries are not in a position to form a monetary union and Member States should focus on working on differences before creation of monetary union.
+So far EAC Countries are not in a position to form a monetary union and Member States should focus on working on differences before the creation of the monetary union.

 e.
-BNR is advised to not ignore second round effect in monetary policy making and apply communication strategies to mitigate the second round effect and arising inflation expectations.
+BNR is advised to not ignore the second-round effect in monetary policymaking and apply communication strategies to mitigate the second-round effect and arising inflation expectations.

 f.
 Fiscal policy should be supportive through enhanced domestic food production policies and incentives to improve the supply of food.